Dual degree and dual degree and certificate programs

-Dual degree programs allow students to concurrently pursue study in two graduate or professional programs and receive two separate program completion credentials (diplomas).
-Dual degree programs may combine two degrees offered by separate VCU units or combine a VCU degree program with a degree offered at another regionally accredited domestic or international institution.
-Students must meet all curricular requirements of both degrees and meet VCU’s residency requirement for the relevant degree program.
+Dual degree programs (two degrees) and dual degree and certificate programs (one degree and one certificate) allow students to concurrently pursue study in two graduate or professional programs and receive two separate program completion credentials (diplomas).
+Both programs may be offered by VCU or combine one VCU program with one program offered at another regionally accredited domestic or international institution.
+All dual degrees with other institutions must have a formal academic agreement in place that is fully-vetted, approved and signed by the VCU provost and senior vice president for academic affairs and appropriately-designated signatory at the partner institution, and maintained in academic affairs.
+Students must meet all curricular and other applicable requirements of both programs.

 Joint degree programs